-- AWD is advanced: When a student enrolls in AWD, she or he should have fulfilled the First-Year Writing requirement, should be undertaking intensive study in a major, and should have accrued 56 academic credits.
+- AWD is advanced: When a student enrolls in AWD, she or he should have fulfilled the First-Year Writing requirement, should be undertaking intensive study in a major, and should have accrued 64 academic credits (including the semester for which the student is enrolled for AWD).
 Many students find it best to take AWD after they have completed their first co-op.
 Prior co-op experience is recommended, but not required.

 - AWD focuses on writing: Though students do read and discuss writing produced by professional and scholarly writers, the main object of attention is student writing.
 AWD students write a lot and frequently spend class time sharing and discussing each other’s work.